How to transfer your money cheaply to the other side of the world

 Have fun trying it out and if you have any questions, we look forward to hearing from you here.
 Did you find another cheap service?
 Leave a comment below this article and we'll be happy to answer your question.

-* Affiliate links to Transferwise, Currencyfair and the credit cards.
+* Affiliate links to Wise, Currencyfair and the credit cards.
 I get a small commission for the mediation, nothing changes for you.
 You support our blog and help us to continue the offer here.